80s Weekender

 With the bar pouring, the tunes pumping and the atmosphere buzzing inside our unique heritage railway setting, this is your excuse to dust off the denim jacket and party like it’s 1985.

 Big hair?
-Strongly encouraged.
+Strongly encouraged

 Shoulder pads?
 Optional but respected.